waywardphilosopher/parami/content/docs/seminar-knowledge.md

 In the Theaetetus, the philosopher Socrates — Plato's teacher — discusses this question with a young mathematician called Theaetetus, and his tutor Theodorus.

 In the dialogue, Socrates presses Theaetetus to give an answer to this question.
-Thaetetus gives four different answers.
+Theaetetus gives four different answers.
 By the end of the dialogue, it becomes clear that *none of these answers are adequate or sufficient*.
 Socrates tells Theaetetus to keep on searching for an answer.

 The *Zhuangzi* is a very different text.
 It is playful, often unexpected, and explores questions about knowledge through a series of parables, myths, riddles, jokes and arguments.